Projects & Process

 2022 - 2023

-Cole & Joslin received an Arts Council England National Lottery Project Grant in 2022 to develop new research & development work in partnership with Brighton Women's Centre, Phoenix Arts Space and FuseBox, Wired Sussex.
+Cole & Joslin received an Arts Council England National Lottery Project Grant in 2022 to develop new research in partnership with Brighton Women's Centre, Phoenix Arts Space and FuseBox, Wired Sussex.
 This project also involved a collaboration with Acting Our Age, Flexer & Sandliland's intergenerational movement group and mentoring with film-maker Andrew Kotting, supported by an A-N Artist's Bursary.

 Image by Alyce